CBIIT/bento-docs/installation/installing-bento-on-your-local-machine.md

 * Local URL (build mode):	http://localhost/
 * Local URL (dev mode):	http://localhost:8085/
-* Note: The Frontend container will make requests to the backend over port 8080.
+* The Frontend container will make requests to the backend over port 8080.
 This container is built using a local checkout of the bento-frontend repository.

 **Back End:**

 * Local URL:	http://localhost:8080/
-* Note: The Backend container will make requests to Neo4j over port 7474 and pass requested data to the Frontend.
+* The Backend container will make requests to Neo4j over port 7474 and pass requested data to the Frontend.
 This container is built using a local checkout of the bento-backend repository.

 **Neo4j:**

 * Local URL:	http://localhost:7474/
-* Note: The Neo4j container holds the graph database for the Bento system and will return data to the Backend when requested
+* The Neo4j container holds the graph database for the Bento system and will return data to the Backend when requested.
+* NOTE: The Bento-Local Neo4j container will always be created with an empty database.
+In order to use the Bento-Local environment with this database a dataset will need to be populated using the Bento-Local Dataloader.

 **Dataloader:**

 * The Dataloader container will load a local data set into the graph database hosted within the Neo4j container.
 This component requires local copies of the bento-backend and bento-model repositories as well as a local copy of the data to be loaded.
 This container will not continue running after data has been loaded.

-## Installing Docker
+## Docker
+The official Docker documentation can be found [here](https://docs.docker.com/get-started/).
+If you've never used Docker before it may be helpful to read some of the Docker documentation to familiarize yourself with containers.

 To install Docker choose from the following options:

 **Install Docker Desktop:**

 Docker Desktop is an application for MacOS and Windows machines for the building and sharing of containerized applications and microservices.
-It can be downloaded from: [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop)
+It can be downloaded [here](https://www.docker.com/products/docker-desktop).

 Once Docker Desktop has been installed docker commands can be run from Powershell or terminal windows.

 **Install Docker Engine:**

-Instructions for installing Docker Engine can be found at: [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/)
+Instructions for installing Docker Engine can be found [here](https://docs.docker.com/engine/install/).

 If choosing this option docker-compose will need to be installed separately.
-Instructions for installing docker-compose can be found at: [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/)
+Instructions for installing docker-compose can be found [here](https://docs.docker.com/compose/install/).

 ## Installing Bento